-Cornish hens, which are lower in fat than large roasting chickens, are an easy and elegant dish for company.
+Cornish hens, which are lower in fat than large roasting chickens and also a good choice for a smaller Thanksgiving meal.
+They make an easy and elegant dish for company.

 Preheat the oven to 450°F. Rinse the hens inside and out and pat them dry.
 Remove all visible fat from the cavity and season the inside with salt and pepper.